Jonathan O. Seaman: Military career

 By 1942 Seaman was a major and battalion commander in the 4th Field Artillery regiment.
 He served in World War II in both European and Pacific theaters.

 From 1953 to 1954, Seaman commanded the 30th Field Artillery Group at Yorkhof Kaserne, Germany.
 Seaman was honored in 1999 by the 30th Field Artillery when the 3rd Battalion headquarters at Fort Sill, Oklahoma was named "Seaman Hall".

 Vietnam War

 As a major general in 1965, Seaman was named commander of the 1st Infantry Division at Fort Riley, Kansas.
-The 1st Division was the first army combat division to be called up for service during the Vietnam War, arriving in theater in July 1965, with Seaman being the first of six combat commanders during the war.
+The 1st Infantry Division was the first army combat division to be called up for service during the Vietnam War, arriving in theater in July 1965, with Seaman being the first of six combat commanders during the war.
 In March 1966, Seaman was promoted to commander of II Field Force, a 100,000 man fighting force that included the 1st Division, along with two other divisions and several independent brigades.

 In 1967, Seaman returned stateside and assumed command of First United States Army at Fort Meade, Maryland.
-Seaman was the deciding official in cases of 13 officers involved in the failure to investigate or cover up the 1968 My Lai Massacre during the Vietnam War.
+Seaman was the deciding official in cases of 13 officers involved in the failure to investigate or cover up the 1968 My Lai massacre during the Vietnam War.